NativeScript/docs-v7/ui/action-bar.md

 ![title-ios](../img/modules/action-bar/title-ios.png "title-ios")
 ![title-android](../img/modules/action-bar/title-android.png "title-android")

-## Using Custom Title View
+## Using a Custom Title View

 You can set a custom title view, which will render instead of the title.
-Here is how to combine image and label for a `titleView` (the example contains only the `ActionBar` definition):
+The example below shows how to combine an image and label for a `titleView` (the example contains only the `ActionBar` definition):

+### How to create custom title view using only `ActionBar` definition.
+{% nativescript %}

 ```XML
 <ActionBar title="test">